salbalkus/CausalTables.jl/paper/paper.md

 modified treatment policy $d(A, W;\delta): A \to A + \delta$; the average difference of these predictions on the observed data yields the APE.
-We can use `CausalTables.jl` to simulate the output of such a procedure under the true value of the outcome regression:
+We can use `CausalTables.jl` to simulate the output of such a procedure had we known the true value of the outcome regression:

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}